 Meal Prep and Storage

-• To Prep-Ahead: This is a perfect recipe to make a day or two before you need it.
+• Prep-Ahead: This is a perfect recipe to make a day or two before you need it.

 Can all pumpkin be used for purée?